Turkish parliament votes to shut schools run by Erdogan rival

 PROTESTS

 Police used tear gas to disperse anti-government protests in Istanbul and the capital Ankara.
-Such demonstrations have become frequent occurrences in city centers in the last few weeks.
+Such demonstrations have become frequent occurrences in city centres in the last few weeks.

 Riot police chased dozens of protesters in a residential area near Istanbul's Taksim Square.
 Undercover police grabbed some of them, handcuffed them and took pictures of them.